 John says he keeps the menu fresh, making seasonal adjustments four times per year and the restaurant always has daily specials.
 Everything, except the bread or ice cream, is made from scratch in-house.
 As a chef food quality is John’s top priority in his kitchen.
 All dishes are available gluten-free, he adds.

 Hailing from White Rock, BC, John fell in love with cooking at a young age.
 He has had an extensive, exciting career that has allowed him to work in award-winning fine dining restaurants around the province, develop his culinary skills as a chef on a live-aboard yacht, open and run his own catering service where he mixed his passion for magic with his cooking, and operate a culinary school in Lund where he continues to strive to impart his knowledge on younger chefs.
-He also provides hospitality and culinary arts training for Vancouver Island University and Powell River Educational Services Society.
+He also provides hospitality and culinary arts training for Powell River Educational Services Society.

 Opening The Modern Peasant, John brings together the best of his experiences to build a restaurant that gives diners amazing, fine-dining experiences.